bcgalvin/metaflow-r/tests/testthat/_snaps/profile.md

       Error in `read_profile_json()`:
       !
 Assertion on 'path' failed: File does not exist: 'nonexistent.json'.

-# get_metaflow_home returns correct directory
+# get_metaflow_home handles various scenarios correctly

     Code
       get_metaflow_home()
+    Output
+      [1] "/custom/metaflow/home"

+---

+    Code
+      withr::with_options(list(warn = 1), get_metaflow_home())
     Condition
       Warning:
       !
-METAFLOW_HOME environment variable is set to /custom/metaflow/home, but directory does not exist.
+METAFLOW_HOME environment variable is set to /nonexistent/metaflow/home, but directory does not exist.
-    Output
-      [1] "/Users/bryangalvin/.metaflowconfig"
+      Warning:
+      !
+Default metaflow home location /mock/home does not exist on this system or does not have valid config files matching the glob pattern `*config*.json` Output
+      NULL

 ---